CS6620-S21/Building-an-Enhanced-CI-Pipeline/assets/deploying_application_GKE.md

     `kubectl get pods`

  **Now that the pods are working, you need to expose the web application to the internet.**

  While Pods do have individually-assigned IP addresses, those IPs can only be reached from inside your cluster.

 You need a way to
     1) Group Pods together into one static hostname
     2) Expose a group of Pods outside the cluster, to the internet.

-This can be achieved by using ["Kubernetes Services"](https://kubernetes.io/docs/concepts/services-networking/service/)
+This can be achieved by using ["Kubernetes Services"](https://kubernetes.io/docs/concepts/services-networking/service/).

-Services group Pods into one static IP address, reachable from any Pod inside the cluster.
+<p>Services group Pods into one static IP address, reachable from any Pod inside the cluster.
 GKE also assigns a DNS hostname to that static IP.
 The default Service type in GKE is called ClusterIP, where the Service gets an IP address reachable only from inside the cluster.
 To expose a Kubernetes Service outside the cluster, create a Service of type "LoadBalancer".
-This type of Service spawns an External Load Balancer IP for a set of Pods, reachable through the internet.
+This type of Service spawns an External Load Balancer IP for a set of Pods, reachable through the internet.</p>

-Using Cloud Shell:
+**Using Cloud Shell:**

 1. Use the `kubectl expose` command to generate a Kubernetes Service for your application deployment.
    Eg:
       `kubectl expose deployment hello-app --name=hello-app-service --type=LoadBalancer --port 80 --target-port 8080`